Cycling-Nervous week ahead for Tour after team staff, race director test positive | Sports-Games

 Four staff members of the Lotto Soudal team left the Tour two days before the start after two of them returned positive tests for COVID-19.
 Riders have expressed concerns that spectators were not being cautious enough, with some of them running alongside the peloton without wearing masks.

 This prompted the professional riders' association (CPA) to issue a statement asking all fans to wear masks.
-Slovenian Primoz Roglic is the overall leader of the race ahead of defending champion Egan Bernal of Colombia heading into the 10th stage, a pan-flat run from Ile d'Oleron Le Chateau-d'Oleron to Ile de Re Saint-Martin-de-Re.
+Roglic is the overall leader of the race ahead of defending champion Egan Bernal of Colombia.

 France has recorded nearly 31,000 deaths from the virus since the pandemic began, according to a Reuters tally.